 The Board of Education intends to maintain a safe, secure and respectful environment for students and staff.
-The Board recognizes its responsibility to work with students in a manner which is similar to that of a kind, firm, and judicious parent.
+The Board recognizes its responsibility to work with students in a manner which is similar to a kind, firm, and judicious parent.
 Positive and least restrictive approaches in the provision of student supports are considered best practice.
-Respect for student rights, maintaining student dignity and the safety of all involved is paramount.
+The overriding goals of this policy are:

 It is expected that school personnel will implement positive behaviour supports and interventions, behaviour plans, emergency or safety plans, and other plans to prevent and de-escalate potentially unsafe situations.
-It is expected that parents, and where appropriate, students are offered opportunities to be consulted in the development of positive behaviour supports and interventions, behaviour plans, and emergency or safety plans.
+It is expected that parents and, where appropriate, students, are consulted in the development of positive behaviour supports and interventions, behaviour plans, and emergency or safety plans.

 These supports, interventions and plans are intended to minimize the risk that a student will pose imminent danger of serious physical harm to self or others.
 If they are not successful, and the student poses an imminent danger of serious physical harm to self or others, physical restraint and seclusion are used as a last resort.